Jibyjib/Jibyjib.github.io/somephysomemath/content/notebook.md

 This also should help guide those who come after me.
 You can see the path that I took to end up where I currently am.

+### January 22nd 2022

+I read Chapter 9, Quantum Field Theory in Curved Spacetime, of Sean Caroll's "Spacetime and Geometry: an Introduction to General Relativity."

 ### January 19th 2022

 I read Chapter 37, Canonical Quantization of Spinor Fields I, and Chapter 38, Spinor Technology, of Mark Srednicki's "Quantum Field Theory."